lavanyaj/lavanyaj.github.io/index.md

 ---

-I am a _Senior Software Engineer_ at Google.
+I am a _Software Engineer_ at Google.
 I work on network traffic management for Google's wide-area network (WAN).

 Prior to joining Google in 2019, I received a Ph.D. in Computer Science from Stanford University 🌲, where I was advised by Professor [Nick McKeown](http://klamath.stanford.edu/~nickm/index.html).
 During my Ph.D., I explored a class of <i> proactive </i> congestion control algorithms for the Internet and datacenters, where network switches co-ordinate to rapidly figure out how to share bandwidth among different applications.